All Products

 INSERT INTO TABLE mc_oss_csv_external3 PARTITION (dt='20250418') SELECT * FROM vehicle_test;

---Create an external table.
+--Create a foreign table.

 CREATE EXTERNAL TABLE mf_oss_wtt